Optimized study design, precise site selection and faster patient search and identification for clinical research - in real time.

 Clinerion’s system then can screen the EHRs, including coded information (for diagnoses, treatments, medications, etc.), data (e.g. demographics, lab values) and free text (such as narratives and reports).
 Eligibility criteria can be mapped between standard medical and hospital-specific terminologies, while free text is screened with the support of a natural language processing technologies.

 Clinerion’s Patient Network Explorer is built around a number of proprietary, cutting-edge, big data analytics technologies.
 Clinerion has been granted a patent for one of these technologies, which optimizes search results when running feasibility queries.
 The patent, “Semantic Interoperability System for Medicinal Information” (U.S. Patent US20130030827 A1, Publication date: January 31, 2013), is used in the semantic search and indexing component at the backend of Patient Network Explorer.
 This technology applies rules on semantic elements, mostly elements of medical terminologies, on how to link them with patient data for an improved and high-performance indexing and optimized search results.
 Two further patents are pending.

 NEW PCT patent filed August 4, 2017.

 Clinerion has filed an international patent application under PCT procedures for a new technology for patient search and identification based on the electronic medical records of patients held by hospitals.
-The “anonymized identification” (ANID) technology involves exclusively the use of anonymized data, ensuring the privacy and security of patient information.
+The ANID technology involves exclusively the use of de-identified, unlinked patient data, ensuring the privacy and security of patient information.